mlcommons/ck/README.md

 (on developing faster, smaller, more energy efficient and reliable computer systems via multi-objective autotuning, machine learning and run-time adaptation).
 Eventually, we have realized that the above problems can only be tackled collaboratively by bringing together an interdisciplinary community, and designed Collective Knowledge Framework (CK) to support this agile approach.

-''CK is just a small and highly customizable Python wrapper framework with a unified JSON API, command line, web services and meta-descriptions.
-Though seemingly simple, CK allows researchers easily warp and glue together any existing software, hardware and data, share and reuse wrappers via Git, unify information flow between them, quickly prototype experiments from shared components, apply predictive analytics and enable interactive articles.''
+CK is just a small and highly customizable Python wrapper framework with a unified JSON API, command line, web services and meta-descriptions.
+Though seemingly simple, CK allows researchers easily warp and glue together any existing software, hardware and data, share and reuse wrappers via Git, unify information flow between them, quickly prototype experimental workflows from shared artifacts, apply predictive analytics and enable interactive articles.

 CK is an open-source (under permissive license), lightweight (< 1 MB) and very portable framework.
 It has